AycaGulin/image-processing-application-c/README.md

 6. Select `5` to compute Local Binary Pattern values.
 7. Select `6` to save the processed image.
 8. Select `0` to exit the program.

+## Notes

+- The program supports ASCII PGM P2 images.
+- The maximum image size is limited to 512 by 512 pixels.
+- The program checks whether an image is loaded before applying processing operations.
+- The `.gitignore` file is used to keep unnecessary compiled files and temporary files out of the repository.

 ## Purpose of the Project